It's officially adventure time! Here are five exciting things to do in Pulau Ubin to make the most of your day.

 Before you arrive, here’s what to bring

 The fun begins at Changi Village Ferry Terminal.
 Arrive early in the morning to avoid spending the bulk of your day under the scorching afternoon sun.
 A one way trip to the island will cost you $3, and will only depart only when 12 passengers are in line.
-If you’d rather not wait, the ferryman will take your group with a fee of $36.
+There is an additional cost of $2 if you bring a bicycle along.
+Want to skip the waiting?
+The ferryman will take your group with a fee of $36.

 Things to do in Ubin

 For a unique way to experience Ubin’s rugged terrains, hit the waters of the island on a kayak.
 Choose from three expeditions organised by Adventures by Asian Detours – the beginner-friendly Mangrove Kayaking is perfect for wildlife-seeking (we spotted a water monitor lizard and mudskippers) adventure junkies, while Ubin Bisect Kayaking takes you on a challenging 8.27km trail from one end of the island to the other.
-But for a real workout, hit the open seas with Round Ketam Kayaking: an adrenaline-pumping journey which’ll take you around Ketam Island, while learning better paddling techniques.
-We kayaked through the mangrove forests and survived to tell the tale – head here for all the details.
+But for a real workout, hit the open seas with Round Ketam Kayaking: an adrenaline-pumping journey that’ll take you around Ketam Island, while learning better paddling techniques.
+We kayaked through the mangrove forests and survived to tell the tale.

 Unlike the biking trails of Singapore’s well-manicured paths, cycling in Ubin is a real adventure.
 Rent from one of the bike rental shops in the village and follow the signs to Ubin’s main attraction: Chek Jawa.
 Be sure your phone and your portable charger are fully juiced up – there are plenty of scenic ponds, paths, quarries and kampung houses for you to photograph along the way.